 Stemming from that action, National Wear Red Day was born.
 It’s held on the first Friday in February every year to raise awareness about heart disease being the No. 1 killer of women.

-- 21 percent fewer women dying from heart disease
+- Today, nearly 300 fewer women die from heart disease and stroke each day.